Unity-Technologies/unity-cloud-asset-manager-for-blender/README.md

 > **Note**: This repository does not accept pull requests, review requests, or any other GitHub-hosted issue management requests.

-To connect and find support, join the [Unity forum](https://forum.unity.com/forums/unity-cloud.868/)!
+To connect and find support, join the [Help & Support page](https://cloud.unity.com/home/dashboard-support)!

 ## Table of contents
 - [Asset Manager for Blender](#asset-manager-for-blender)